-They have some really cool looking piano trophies and their prices are much more reasonable.
-The bases are made out of a sturdy marble and thus look and feel a lot nicer.
+They have some really cool-looking piano trophies and their prices are much more reasonable.
+The bases are made out of sturdy marble and thus look and feel a lot nicer.

 Where to Purchase the Pins

-I’m still using the same pins as before.
-Here are the links to those.
+I’m still using the same pins as before but I found a couple of new ones from Crown as well (they’re the last two).
 I try to keep a variety on hand each year so students can choose and not have to get the same one three years in a row.